Murray, Hopkins lead Cardinals past Eagles 33-26

 The 36-year-old Fitzgerald has 12 touchdowns in 10 career games against Philadelphia.
 The receiver has caught a pass in 255 straight games, the second-longest streak in NFL history behind Jerry Rice (274).

 Fitzgerald’s 14-yard catch from Kyler Murray pushed the Cardinals ahead 26-14 late in the second quarter.
-The Eagles responded with a 5-yard pass from Jalen Hurts to Greg Ward to pull within 26-20.
-With punter/holder Cameron Johnston sidelined, tight end Zach Ertz became the holder but a bad snap foiled the extra point.

 INJURIES